ReliableEval: A Recipe for Stochastic LLM Evaluation via Method of Moments: : Recipe for Stochastic Evaluation

 \paragraph{Step 1: Specify evaluation parameters \( \bm{\epsilon} \) and \( \bm{\delta} \).} Set the acceptable deviation \( \epsilon \) between the empirical value of the \( i \)-th moment over a sample \( S' \subset S_D \) and the corresponding moment over the full distribution \( S_D \), as well as the confidence level \( \delta \) with which this guarantee should hold, as defined in Equation~\ref{eq:reliable}.
 In particular, we propose to set $\epsilon = 0.01$ and $\delta = 0.1$, i.e., that evaluation should be considered reliable if it deviates from true distribution by no more than $0.01$ with probability of at least $0.9$.
 This can critically examine claims of state of the art performance, which typically revolve around a difference of a few performance points between models~\cite{liu2024deepseek}.

 \paragraph{Step 2: Define the sample space of meaning-preserving paraphrases \( \bm{S_D} \).} Identify dimensions of meaning-preserving prompt perturbations that may influence model performance -- such as instruction phrasing, output format, or few-shot examples.
 We recommend leveraging existing work aligned with the task type.
 For instance, for multiple-choice QA datasets, the framework by~\citet{habba2025dove} can be used to generate the prompt perturbation space \( S_D \).
 Their approach builds on the Unitxt framework for structured data preparation, which can also be extended to generate prompt perturbations for other task types~\cite{bandel-etal-2024-unitxt}.
+Notably, our proposed method is flexible and not restricted to any predefined set of \prompts, and other paraphrases can be used to construct the sample space $S_D$.

 \paragraph{Step 3: Estimate the minimal reliable sample size \( \bm{n^*} \).} Our goal here is to identify the smallest sample size \( n \) which satisfies the reliability condition in Definition~\ref{def:reliable}.
 This is challenging since it requires computing true moments over the entire distribution.
 To estimate this, we propose to choose a reference model $\hat{M}$ and compute its empirical moments over large $N$ as proxy for true moments.
 In the following section, we will show that choosing a relatively cheap model gives empirically good estimates, which hold across models.
 For each candidate sample size \( n = 1, 2, \ldots, N \), compute the set of deviations between the empirical value of the \( i \)-th moment over each subset \( S' \subset S_D \) of size \( n \), and the \( i \)-th moment computed over $N$ samples: